-Well, open your Bible to Mark chapter 6...Mark chapter 6.
-I want to read to you the first six and a half verses.
+Well, open your Bible to Mark chapter 6, Mark chapter 6.
+I want to read to you the first six-and-a-half-verses.
 Mark 6.

-“Jesus went out from there,” that meaning Capernaum where He had been ministering in the prior chapter, we saw that.
-“He went out from there and came in to His hometown,” that would be Nazareth.
-“And His disciples followed Him.
-When the Sabbath came, He began to teach in the synagogue and the many listeners were astonished, saying, ‘Where did this man get these things?
-And what is this wisdom given to Him?
-And such miracles as these performed by His hands?
-Is not this the carpenter, the son of Mary and brother of James and Joseph and Judas and Simon?
+“Jesus went out from there,” meaning Capernaum where He had been ministering in the prior chapter; we saw that.
+“He went out from there and came in to His hometown;” – that would be Nazareth – “and His disciples followed Him.
+When the Sabbath came, He began to teach in the synagogue; and the many listeners were astonished, saying, ‘Where did this man get these things, and what is this wisdom given to Him, and such miracles as these performed by His hands?
+Is not this the carpenter, the son of Mary, and brother of James and Joses and Judas and Simon?
 Are not His sisters here with us?’
 And they took offense at Him.
 Jesus said to them, ‘A prophet is not without honor except in His hometown and among His own relatives and in His own household.
 And He could do no miracle there except that He laid His hands on a few sick people and healed them.
 And He wondered at their unbelief.”

-The Bible doesn’t say that Jesus wondered, or was astonished, or was amazed except for two times...here and on an occasion when He was amazed at the faith of a centurion, as recorded both by Matthew and Luke.
+The Bible doesn’t say that Jesus wondered, or was astonished, or was amazed, except for two times: here, and on an occasion when He was amazed at the faith of a centurion – as recorded both by Matthew and Luke.
 The Bible tells us the people were constantly amazed at Him.
 They were astonished at Him.
 But only those two times was He amazed at them.
 Once with the centurion He was amazed at his faith.
-Here He is amazed at the unbelief in His own hometown.
+Here, He is amazed at the unbelief in His own hometown.

 We think about faith as powerful, don’t we?
 Faith moves mountains.
 But I want you to understand that unbelief is powerful as well.
 Unbelief is a great force.
 The power of unbelief is so great that it extends throughout all eternity.
 In fact, it has massive force, unbelief does.